-For a correctly configured clustered pair, if the master fails, the slave will take over.
-To restore the master load balancer's configuration, a backup copy of the lb\config.xml file is used.
-This backup should be created using the steps on page 119.
+For a correctly configured clustered pair, if the master fails, the slave will take over automatically.
+To restore the master load balancer's configuration, a backup copy of the lb_config.xml file is used.
+This backup should be created using the steps on page 131.

-NOTE: If a backup copy from the master is not available, It's possible to use the lb\config.xml from the slave instead.
-If there is no current backup of this, then take a copy of the lb\config.xml from /etc/loadbalancer.org on the slave.
-A couple of changes need to be done so that the file represents the master unit rather than the slave as shown below.
+NOTE: If a backup copy from the master is not available, It's possible to use the lb_config.xml from the slave instead.
+If there is no current backup of this, then use the WUI option: Maintenance > Backup & Restore > Download XML Configuration file to create the file.
+A couple of changes need to be made so the file represents the master unit rather than the slave as shown below.